Shape Shifting Light Dark Matter Solitons: Schr o dinger--Poisson Dark Matter Solitons

+However, in galaxies with significantly different stellar and dark matter density profiles, $\sigma_S$ and $\sigma_\ast$ are expected to differ as they pertain to different length scales.
+Nevertheless, $\sigma_\ast \approx \sigma_S$ is a convenient first approximation that makes it possible to estimate soliton properties directly from the observed velocity dispersions $\sigma$.
+Predictions obtained assuming $\sigma_\ast \approx \sigma_S$ are shown to be consistent with observations of Fornax, as described at the end of Section~\ref{S:Soliton1f}.
+More generally, observationally consistent predictions for a wider range of dSph and UFD galaxies, obtained using both dual-$m_0$ and universal $m_0$ models, imply that the ratio $\sigma_S/\sigma_\ast$ remains near one, to within about 20\% for most of the dSph galaxies and within about a factor of 2 for most of the UFD galaxies (as further described in Sections~\ref{S:dSphUFD} and \ref{S:Discussion}, and shown in Appendix Tables~\ref{T:Dual_m0} and \ref{T:1x5m0_1SE}).

+The comparisons with dSph and UFD observations are facilitated by incorporating the following observational estimate of the total mass $M_{1/2}$ enclosed within the observed (2D projected) half-light radius $R_{1/2}$ \citep{WolAcc10}.

+The above expression is obtained assuming a spherical, equilibrium, dispersion-supported (non-rotating) stellar population \citep{WolAcc10}, which is considered to be appropriate for most dSph and UFD galaxies \citep{SimFai19}.
+Thus, Eq.~\ref{E:MhalfWolf} can provide a powerful self-consistency criterion, imposed by requiring that the observationally derived $M_{1/2}$, obtained using Eq.~\ref{E:MhalfWolf}, is equal to the predicted enclosed mass $M(r_{1/2})$, obtained using Eq.~\ref{E:Mx}, where $r_{1/2} \approx \frac{4}{3} R_{1/2}$ is the 3D half-light radius corresponding to the observed (2D projected) half-light radius $R_{1/2}$ \citep{WolAcc10}.

-The eigenfunctions, $\Psi(x)$, and energies, $\epsilon$, that solve Eq.~\ref{E:SP} must in general be determined numerically (except in the hydrogenic limit).
-The self-gravitating soliton results (for which $F=1$ and $M = M_{\rm{DM}}$) are described in Section~\ref{S:Soliton1f}, and those pertaining to the $F$-dependent soliton shape changes are described in Section~\ref{S:SolitonXf}.
+The wavefunctions, $\Psi(x)$, and energies, $\epsilon$, that solve Eq.~\ref{E:SP} must in general be determined numerically (except in the hydrogenic limit).
+The resulting self-gravitating soliton predictions (for which $F=1$ and $M = M_S$) are described in Section~\ref{S:Soliton1f}, and those pertaining to the $F$-dependent soliton shape changes are described in Section~\ref{S:SolitonXf}.